 Coaches, volunteers, staff and officials can help prevent child sexual abuse in their sports organizations.
 Adhering to written policies and procedures can help create a positive and safe environment.

-Whether or not your youth sports team is legally obligated to follow the Safe Sport Authorization Act of 2017, you may consider applying its requirements to protect those in your program.
+Whether or not your youth sports team is legally obligated to follow the Safe Sport Authorization Act, you may consider applying its requirements to protect those in your program.
 This article briefly outlines the act’s specifications, the types of organizations required to follow its mandates, and resources for obtaining additional information and training.

 The act created a federal law that extends the duty to report suspected child abuse, including sexual abuse, to certain adults authorized to interact with minor or amateur athletes at a facility under the jurisdiction of a national governing body.
 A national governing body (NGB) is an amateur sports organization recognized by the International Olympic Committee.
 The following organizations are also required to follow the Safe Sport Authorization Act:

 - The Paralympic Sports Organization (PSO) and amateur sports organizations recognized by it;

 - An amateur sports organization sanctioned by an NGB; or

 - An amateur sports organization not sanctioned by an NGB that participates in interstate or international amateur athletic competition and whose membership includes any adult in regular contact with an amateur athlete who is a minor.
 These non-NGB sports organizations can include teams, leagues, camps, sports facilities, tournament hosts, churches and schools.